Adaptive Client Sampling in Federated Learning via Online Learning with Bandit Feedback: Regret Analysis of OSMD Sampler

+In this section, we provide the regret analysis that serves as a key component of the optimization analysis in Section~\ref{sec:convg-analysis-batchSGD}.
 We first describe the dynamic regret used to measure the performance of an online algorithm that generates a sequence of sampling distributions $\{\hat{p}\}_{t\geq1}$ in a non-stationary environment.
 Given any comparator sequence $q^{1:T} \in \mathcal{P}_{M-1}^T$, the dynamic regret is defined as